DataCanvasIO/YLearn/README.md

 A typical complete causal inference procedure is composed of three parts.
 First, it learns causal relationships using the technique called causal discovery.
 These relationships are then expressed either in the form of Structural Causal Models or Directed Acyclic Graphs (DAG).
-Second, it expresses the causal estimand, which are clarified by the interested causal questions such as the average treatment effects, in terms of the observed data.
+Second, it expresses the causal estimands, which are clarified by the interested causal questions such as the average treatment effects, in terms of the observed data.
 This process is known as identification.
 Finally, once the causal estimand is identified, causal inference proceeds to focus on estimating the causal estimand from observational data.
 Then policy evaluation problems and counterfactual questions